-Nirvana.
-1. This proposal was intimated by Arthur C. Clarke the writer of 2001: A Space Odyssey.
+Nirvana.1.
+This proposal was intimated by ArthurC.
+Clarke - writer of 2001:A Space Odyssey.
 The Big Sleep.
-1.Michael also stated: "I love it when Perry Keyes sings that Johnny Sattler song and he does that take off of Frank Hyde: It's high!
+1 Bellerophon was a Greek mythological hero who killed the monster Chimera.
+Highly regarded as a slayer of monsters like Perseus and Cadmus.
+2. Michael also stated: "I love it when Perry Keyes sings that Johnny Sattler song and he does that take off of Frank Hyde: It's high!
 It's long enough!
 It's straight between the posts!"
 Michael loudly claps his hands.
 "It was good to see the old bastard speaking at Town Hall - like some Roman Senator - at that huge rally for South Sydney!"
 Another clap.

 Last Exit.1 Who told Michael that 'hysteria' comes from the Ancient Greek to do with the terror of a terrible disturbance of a woman's uterus.
+2. See Ibsen's play An Enemy of The People.
+Remark originally sourced from opening pages of the novel The Case of Comrade Tulayev by Victor Serge.

 Russian Roulette.
-1. Doestovsky faced the firing squad in freezing conditons for hours in a 'mock execution' with other members of the Petrashevsky Circle who were liberal intellectuals.
+1. Doestovsky faced the firing squad in freezing conditions for hours in a 'mock execution' with other members of the Petrashevsky Circle who were liberal intellectuals.
 Tsar Nicholas 1 had them imprisoned in April 1849 along with anyone else he considered a threat to his autocratic rule after the 1848 uprisings in Europe.
 After years of harsh exile in Siberia Doestovsky was finally released in 1854.
-In a leter to his brother this great Russian writer compared these wasted years akin to being shut in a coffin, 2.
-Cat is paraphrasing Marcus Aurelius which he also does with these other passages but in this first case it is: Marcus Aurelius Meditations BOOK 12.
+In a leter to his brother this great Russian writer compared these wasted years akin to being shut in a coffin.
+2. Cat is paraphrasing Marcus Aurelius which he also does with these other passages but in this first case it is: Marcus Aurelius Meditations BOOK 12.
 Chapter 30.
 3. BOOK 8: 52.
 4. BOOK 4:49.
 5. Ibid.
 6. BOOK 2:17.7.
-BOOK 4:3 8.
-BOOK 5:9.
+BOOK 4:3 8.\ BOOK 5:9.
 9. BOOK 6:15.
 10. BOOK 6:15.10.Ibid.11.
 BOOK8: 60.12.BOOK 10:27.13.
-BOOK 5:27.14.
-BOOK 8: 26.15.
+BOOK 5:27.
+14. BOOK 8: 26.15.
 BOOK 7:49.
-In reference to Notation 6 for Marcus Aurelius guotes by Cat: The translator of the Penguin edition of Marcus Aurelius's Meditations - Maxwell Staniforth - makes the excellent point that the idea the world is always changing and that it is up to us to evaluate the way to view it is also conveyed by William Shakespeare in Hamlet (Act II, scene 2): "There's nothing either good or bad but thinking makes it so.'
+(In next chapter). \In reference to Notation 6 for Marcus Aurelius quotes by Cat: 'The translator of the Penguin edition of Marcus Aurelius's Meditations - Maxwell Staniforth - makes the excellent point that the idea the world is always changing and that it is up to us to evaluate the way to view it is also conveyed by William Shakespeare in Hamlet (Act II, scene 2): "There's nothing either good or bad but thinking makes it so.'
 Yet is more succinctly expressed by Marcus Aurelius who uses only two Greek words and which in a literal sense means: 'life opinion.'
 (See the footnote to BOOK FOUR Chapter 3.
 Penguin edition.
 1964).
-Cat's interest in philosophy (especially Stoic ism) is very strong - he attempts to listen to All in the Mind & The Philosopher Zone on Radio National every Saturday afternoon (1pm to 2 pm & online).
+Cat's interest in philosophy (especially Stoicism) is very strong - he listens to All in the Mind & The Philosopher Zone on Radio National every Saturday afternoon (1pm to 2 pm & online).